kurko/blog/obsidian/guide/_posts/2022-10-15-jekyll-with-obsidian.md

 - Folder Behavior: I set as `Fixed`.
 [More details here]({% link  obsidian/https://github.com/ObsidianPublisher/obsidian-github-publisher#folder-reception-settings.md %}).
 - Default Folder: I'm using `obsidian`.
 This puts all files published into the [obsidian/ directory]({% link  obsidian/https://github.com/kurko/blog/tree/642bf6816c50b7b666726163a9a8b3aeba73d2e0/obsidian.md %}) in Github.
 - Title frontmatter: I've set mine to `filename`.
 This determines where the file will be sent to.
 For example, this post `filename: guide/_posts/2022-10-15-jekyll-with-obsidian` at the top, so the plugin will use it to figure out that it should move it to `obsidian/guide/_posts/2022-10-15-jekyll-with-obsidian.md`
+- Links: I turn on both `Internal Links` and `Wikilinks`.
+I want them to be processed.
+- Embed: `Transfer Attachment` should be on.
+For images, I set the Default Attachment Folder, I set `images/obsidian` (my Jekyll config expects `images/`).
+- I think it makes sense to turn on `Auto Clean`.

 **Step 2b:** the *Text Replacer* field is a bit more complicated.
 In short, it allows you to set some `regex` rules to rewrite some of the text during publishing.